io7lab/io7-platform-cloud/doc/user-guide.md

    the house from outside it, through the bridge.

 That is the trade in one experiment: local for reliability, cloud for reach.

+### What you just did

+You unplugged the internet and the lamp still worked.

+That is the whole argument for edge computing, and you now have it as an experiment rather than a slogan.
+Deciding in the cloud gave you reach, a dashboard, history and one place to change policy.
+Deciding at home gave you a rule that survives an outage.

+You did not have to choose between them. **The rule that must never fail runs locally; the rest stays in the cloud** — and the gateway keeps both views in sync.

 ---